Getting money out of super

 These changes mean that from 1 April 2009 a trustee will need to know whether a member making a withdrawal request is or has ever been a temporary resident.

 A DASP is not assessable income and is not exempt income.
-However, recipients are liable to pay income tax on the payment at the rates outlined in the table below.
+However, recipients are liable to pay tax on the payment at the rates outlined in the table below (even if the client is aged 60 or over).
 The appropriate tax must be withheld by the fund trustee or the ATO when making the payment.

 |Tax component||Rate of tax|